Changes regarding the termination of Employment Contracts that are initially set for an Indefinite Period: The New, Important, Data

 According to the pre-existing legislation, the employer could terminate any employment contract set for an indefinite time, with the main requirement being the payment of the compensation of dismissal.
 When the employee considered there was a misuse of this power, they applied to the competent courts and the employee was responsible for proving the misuse of thee employers right.

-The new regulation brings fundamental changes: the employer now must invoke and prove the requirements of a valid termination are satisfied, therefore the existence of a (now required) well-founded reason.
+The new regulation brings fundamental changes: the employer now must invoke and prove the requirements of a valid termination are satisfied, therefore the existence of a (now required) valid reason.

 Let us all just hope that it will have positive effects not only in ensuring the employees’ rights (as the law maker intends it to) but also to the development of the economy, the businesses and the country.